Tejal1386/Capstone_Project/README.md

-# Capstone_Project - Home Decore Furniture Store
+# Capstone_Project - Home Decor Furniture Store

 This is an android application buit for a Furniture store